Legalso/etherniarpg/README.md

 # etherniarpg
- Personal project for a tabletop RPG that I play
+ Personal project for a tabletop RPG that I play with some friends